Which accounts?

 Next, choose the account you want to pay the cheque into.

-If it's the first time you're paying in a cheque you'll need to read through the terms and conditions.
+If it's the first time you're paying in a cheque, you'll need to read through the terms and conditions.

 Place your cheque on a flat, dark surface so it stands out from the background.

-so all four corners are visible and inside the gridlines.
+Turn your smartphone horizontally and hold it over the cheque so all four corners are visible and inside the gridlines.

-Follow the tips and try again When the cheque is correctly lined up, the screen will turn green like this.
+When the cheque is correctly lined up, the screen will turn green and the app will automatically scan the cheque.

 You'll then need to take a photo of the back of the cheque.